Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: System Model, Assumptions, and the Concept of Self-Sustainability

 \subsection{Concept of Self-Sustainability}

-Let $W(t)$ be the battery energy at time $t$.
+Let $W(t) \geq 0$ be the battery energy at time $t$.
 We say that the system undergoes \tit{outage} when $W(t) = 0$.
 In other words, the case $W(t) = 0$ represents the situation when the battery is empty, and as such, the consumer needs to fetch its required energy from the grid to sustain its consumption.
 We define the outage probability of the system as \beq P_{out} = P(W(t) = 0), \eeq that is, probability of finding the battery empty at any time $t$.
+The $P_{out}$ depends on the steady state behavior of $W(t)$.

 Now consider the \tit{first time} that the battery is empty, $\tau = \inf\{t > 0 : W(t) = 0, W(0) = u_0\} = \inf\{t > 0: U(t) \leq 0, U(0) = u_0\}$.
 We will refer to $\tau$ as the \tit{first time to outage}.
-If $\tau = \infty$, then the system become self-sustaining and the system will not face an \tit{eventual outage}.
+If $\tau = \infty$, then the system becomes self-sustaining and the system will not experience an \tit{eventual outage}.
 The occurrence of eventual outage is equivalent to the event $\{\tau < \infty\}$.
 However, since $\tau$ itself is a random variable, we can only describe it probabilistically.
 Thus, we are interested in knowing the probability

 that the energy surplus $U(t)$ will not fall below zero through time $t \in [0,T]$ where $T < \infty$, and

 of avoiding an eventual outage.
 Note that this is equivalent to the probability

 where $\psi(u_0,p,T)$ is the probability of an outage occurring within a finite time $T$.